iiiiiiiccccccc/PROJECT-CREATE-A-TOKEN/README.md

         }

     }
-}

 To compile the code, select the "Solidity Compiler" tab from the left sidebar.
 Set the "Compiler" option to "0.8.18" (or a suitable version).
 To deploy the contract, go to the "Deploy & Run Transactions" tab.
 Choose the name of contract from the dropdown menu and click "Deploy".
 To interact with the contract, click the name of the contract in the left-hand sidebar, then click the name of the function.
 Finally, click "transact" to get the message.

 # AUTHORS
-Metacrafter Student Ivanne Cres Yabut @cres_ssant
+Metacrafter Student Ivanne Cres Yabut https://x.com/ivanne_cres
+# LICENSE
+This project is licensed under the Ivanne Cres Yabut License - see the LICENSE.md file for details